ScrappyHub/rooted-platform/governance/ROOTED_ACCESS_POWER_LAW.md

 ## 🧭 PURPOSE

-This law exists to ensure that **no human, account, or system inside ROOTED can ever possess unchecked power**.
+This law exists to ensure that **no human, account, or system inside ROOTED can ever possess unchecked power.**

 ROOTED explicitly rejects: